VNNikolaidis/nnlib2Rcpp/README.md

 A collection of Artificial Neural Networks (NNs or ANNs or ANSs) created using the 'nnlib2' C++ library.

 Currently includes predefined versions of BP, Autoencoder, MAM, LVQ (supervised and unsupervised).
-All NNs are created using nnlib2 (a C++ library for implementing NNs) and interfaced with R via RCpp.
+All NNs are created using 'nnlib2' (a C++ library of classes for implementing NNs) and interfaced with R via RCpp.

 The package also provides the NN R module (Class "NN") which allows creation and control of custom NNs configurations from R using NN components (predefined or user-defined) created using 'nnlib2'.
 To add new user-defined NN components (layers, nodes, connection and sets of connections) see the "NN" component documentation (type ?NN in R).
 Note: this process requires some familiarity with C++.